-When describing federated records management, it might be helpful to think of the way a Google search is conducted.
-By aggregating a lot of data across multiple repositories, Google’s federated search algorithm is designed to get you the most relevant material based on your search, regardless of that data’s location.
-In a very similar fashion, a federated (as opposed to centralized) records management solution can search for your content from one hub across multiple locations, giving its users the most relevant material.
-Aggregation sorted by relevance is able to give the end-user exactly what they want throughout all of the organization’s content storage, without needing to worry about which repository to search.
+When describing in-place records management, it might be helpful to think of the way a Google search is conducted.
+By aggregating data across multiple repositories, Google’s search algorithm is designed to get you the most relevant material based on your search, regardless of that data’s location.
+In a very similar fashion, in-place (as opposed to centralized) records management solution can manage your content from one hub across multiple locations, simplifying processes and achieving compliance across the enterprise.
+Aggregation sorted by relevance can give the end-user exactly what they want throughout all of the organization’s content storage, without needing to worry about which repository to search.

-A federated system allows for users to manage their content truly in-place.
-For example, if you have records stored in Documentum, SharePoint, and a physical repository, federated records management can set rules and processes for that content from one hub.
-The content itself never has to move, and can be accessed from one singular access point despite being stored in three or more different repositories.
+An in-place records management system allows for users to manage their content in the repository it already resides in.
+For example, if you have records stored in Documentum, SharePoint, and a physical repository, in-place records management can apply policy for that content from one hub.
+The content itself never has to move and can be visible from one singular access point despite being stored in different repositories.
 Because the content doesn’t move, your workflows remain unaffected, saving time and money that would go into updating the workflows already in place.
 By making it easier for records managers to find important content, time (and therefore additional money) is saved.

 Often times, having information in separate databases requires multiple file plans unique to their respective repositories.
-A federated policy allows for your organization to have one file plan that can be implemented across all of your data repositories, simplifying the business process.
-Your policies can be managed by a single web with a single view into which records are being managed with which policies.
+In-place records management allows for your organization to have one file plan that can be implemented across all of your data repositories, simplifying the business process.
+Your policies can be managed by a single web interface with a central dashboard.

-Finally, a federated records management system is repository-agnostic, meaning it doesn’t matter where the content lives.
-You can apply retention from one location and be able to reach out to those various repositories, applying the same (or specialized) processes to them all.
+Finally, an in-place records management system is repository-agnostic, meaning it doesn’t matter where the content lives.
+You can apply retention from one location and be able to reach out to those various repositories, applying the same (or specialized) rules to all content.

-So, if you’re looking to be able to control all your content from one access point, without costly consolidation and migration, federated records management might be the perfect solution for you.
+So, if you’re looking to be able to control all your content from one access point, without costly consolidation and migration, in-place records management might be the perfect solution for you.